Mobile Web 2: Programming Web Applications

-Week 6: Conclusion and a Look at the Future
+Week 5: PhoneGap and a Look at the Future

-How do I get a certificate of completion and a badge?
+How do I get a certificate and a badge of completion?

 * What is a badge?
 A digital badge is an online representation of a skill you’ve earned.
 Using Mozilla’s Open Badges infrastructure, W3DevCampus issues badges backed by our own seal of approval.
 Learners can then collect badges from different W3C courses and display them across the Web — on their resumes, Web sites, social networking profiles, job sites and more.
 Create your backpack and start collecting badges from W3C Training.

 Who should attend?

 - Web developers and content authors ready to program great Web apps

 - you understand the basics of Web development and would like to understand the specifics of the mobile context;

 - you know how to create mobile Web sites and would like to move on to more advanced applications;

 - you want to learn how to package your Web applications so that they can work offline or as native applications.

 What do I need?